intersystems-community/DeepSeeWeb/doc/themes.md

 ```

 ## Tiles
-You can predefined tile background and font color by changing styles `.cl1-.cl9` and `.fc1-.fc5`
+You can define tile background and font color by changing styles `.cl1-.cl9` and `.fc1-.fc5`
 To change tile background color, use `.cl` class:
 ```css
 /* Change first color style of tile */